Khan/genqlient/DESIGN.md

 - shurcooL/graphql uses option 2.
 - protobuf has a similar problem, and uses basically option 1 in Go.

-In general, it seems like the GraphQL Way, and perhaps also the Go Way is definitely Option 1; I've always found the way shurcooL/graphql handles this to be questionable, and it requires a custom JSON decoder (although we may end up needing that either way, because Go doesn't have a great way to decode sum types).
+**Decision:** In general, it seems like the GraphQL Way, and perhaps also the Go Way is Option 1; I've always found the way shurcooL/graphql handles this to be a bit strange.
+(It also requires a bunch of special handling for JSON decoding, although we may need that either way.)
+There's some question as to whether we need to generate types or not, but we can deal with that.

 ## Configuration and runtime